Responsible investing roadmap: Part 2

 - Implications for investment performance and performance drivers

 We recommend involving your investment provider or consultant to lead the effort to avoid introducing personal bias into the process.
-Ideally, this advisor should have significant responsible investing expertise.
+Ideally, this adviser should have significant responsible investing expertise.

 Define your beliefs

-Not every person or organization will have the same values.
-Because responsible investing can be defined in different ways, you’ll need to be clear on what it means to your team.
+Not every person or organisation will have the same values.
+Because ‘responsible investing’ can be defined in different ways, you’ll need to be clear on what it means to your team.
 Your beliefs will be the cornerstones of your responsible investing framework.